idoneam/Canary/.github/contributing.md

 When you have finished your task and pushed your work to the corresponding branch on remote, you can create a pull request via Github web interface to integrate your code into production.
 By default, your PR should be requesting to merge into `dev` -- however, it's good practice to check that this is indeed the case before you submit your PR.
 After creating a pull request, you should ask at least 1 person to review your work and update it accordingly.
 If your pull request is approved, changes will be applied to the destination branch, and the feature/enhancement will be deployed eventually.

+Only the submitter should merge their PR once it's been accepted.

 ### Reviewing PRs

 - Go through the code line-by-line to see what was changed.
 A good way to do this in-browser is to click the `Files changed` tab.